FrankSzn/course-info/lab4.md

    ```bash
    $ ./turnInLab lab4
    ```

+If you manage to see the message "Please verify in GitHub..." then it was probably successful, but you should still go check the github page.

-   Otherwise, if you do not have access to a bash interpreter, you need to ensure all your code is in github and create a tag on the commit you want us to grade:
+If you do not have access to a bash interpreter to run the script, you still need to ensure all your code is in github and create a tag on the commit you want us to grade:

 ```bash
 $ git tag lab4 # tags current commit